 • Is a business/project that has been operating and has shown results in the past year(s)

-• The Team can also obtain onsite training through local support organizations, e.g., universities, NGOs, NexLinks Centers, incubators, research centers or private sector institutions.
+• Teams can also obtain onsite training through local support organizations, e.g., universities, NGOs, NexLinks Centers, incubators, research centers or private sector institutions.

 • First phase (Semi Finals): Business/Project Plans must be submitted in English.

-Concept Papers cannot be submitted or modified after January 15th, 2017.
+• Concept Papers cannot be submitted or modified after January 10th,2019.
 The documents cannot be altered or amended after that date.

 • Second phase (Finals): Those Teams qualifying for the on-site, live Finals must present copies of their Project Plan in English.

-Market Validation of the prototype (required): The participating teams must develop a prototype and introduce it to the market with potential customers in order to validate the business idea.
+Market Validation of the prototype (required): The participating teams must develop a prototype and introduce it to the market with potential customers in order to validate the business idea they want to develop.
 Thus, validation should include Consumer Surveys.
 After the market test, the teams must present evidence through video, photographs and interviews with the following information:

 • Description of the functionality, design and features of the present Record of the meetings (Transcripts of Questions and Answers of at least five potential clients).